nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 ## Support existing deep link routes

-If you spent a bunch of time setting up deep link paths before you heard of Branch and you want to continue using them, you can set the `$deeplink_path`, `$ios_deeplink_path` or `$android_deeplink_path` link control parameters to the URI path you'd like to display.
+If you spent a bunch of time setting up deep link paths with your custom URI scheme before you heard of Branch and you want to continue using them, you can set the `$deeplink_path`, `$ios_deeplink_path` or `$android_deeplink_path` link control parameters to the URI path you'd like to display.
+When the Branch SDK receives a link with these parameters set, it will automatically load the custom URI path contained within.

 {% if page.android or page.mparticle_android %}